 In 1910, the hospital had sixty beds, an operating theatre, two resident doctors and a wide array of medical specialists.
 In 1879, the actress Sarah Bernhardt was cared for at the French hospital as she was suffering from exhaustion after her performance at the Gaiety Theatre for the premiere of Racine’s “Phaedra”.
 In 1913, she once again performed in “Phaedra”, at a gala evening to support the hospital, at the Coliseum Theatre.

 One hundred years later, facing serious financial difficulty, the hospital was sold to the UK Department of Health and the convalescent home which had been transformed into a retirement home, closed its doors in 1999.
 Only the dispensary (French clinic) continued its mission to support the French speaking community, still under the Patronage of a member of the British Royal Family which continued until 2019.

 Located for a few years in Marylebone, the dispensary moved to Hammersmith in 2005.

 These two organisations, The Dispensaire Français and the Société Française de Bienfaisance have always operated in parallel and have survived to this day, despite moments of crisis overcome thanks to the good will of their staff and their generous donors.
 The vocations of these two organisations complement each other and to promote economy and efficiency, they decided in 2014 to merge into a common administration.

-From the beginning of this new century, both the new wave of French citizens and those already long-term Londoners have been able to count, in times of need, on the precious assistance which many have benefited from before them.
+From the beginning of this new century, both the new wave of French citizens and those already long-term Londoners have been able, in times of need, to count on the precious assistance which many have benefited from before them.